 Read the rubber

 Inspect your tires for adequate tread, and for any tears or bulges in the side wall.
-Make sure the tire pressures are set to the figures that are printed on the placard on the driver’s door jam, or what’s listed in your car’s owner’s manual.
+Make sure the tire pressures are set to the figures that are printed on the placard on the driver’s door jamb, or what’s listed in your car’s owner’s manual.
 If you need to replace your tires, best to do so before you hit the road with your family.

 Before loading up your car, check your vehicle’s load capacity to prevent overloading.
-On most new cars, the maximum weight allowance is printed on the door placard inside the driver’s door jam.
+On most new cars, the maximum weight allowance is printed on the door placard inside the driver’s door jamb.
 It’s worth noting that each kilogram you add reduces the vehicles fuel economy.
 Roof-top cargo boxes not in use should be removed for better fuel economy, and if you are packing items on the roof, pack the lightest items to avoid the danger of a roll over.

 GPS navigation system will help you plan your trip to avoid traffic congestion and locate convenient gas stations or restaurants along the way.
 Traffic-enabled devices can also assist in finding an alternate route or direct emergency services to your location, should you need that.